San Diego gas prices continue to fall

-SAN DIEGO (CNS) - The average price of a gallon of self-serve regular gasoline in San Diego County dropped Monday for the 17th consecutive day and 43rd time in 46 days, decreasing a half-cent to $3.49.
+SAN DIEGO (CNS) - The average price of a gallon of self-serve regular gasoline in San Diego County dropped to its lowest amount since April 20, decreasing 2.7 cents to $3.19.

-The average price has dropped 75 cents over the past 46 days, including 1.1 cents on Sunday, according to figures from the AAA and Oil Price Information Service.
+The average price has dropped for 35 consecutive days and 61 of the past 64, decreasing $1.05, including 2.5 cents on Thursday, according to figures from the AAA and Oil Price Information Service.

+The average price is 15.7 cents less than one week ago, 56.2 cents lower than one month ago and 56.7 cents below what it was one year ago.

-The average price dropped for 26 consecutive days, had three days of increases totaling 6 cents from Aug.
+The average price dropped for 26 consecutive days, rose a total of 7.5 cents from Aug.
 12-14, then resumed declining on Aug.
 15.

-The average price is 15 cents less than one week ago, 55 cents lower than one month ago and 33 cents below what it was one year ago.
+An approaching winter storm is poised to open an "atmospheric river" of subtropical rain clouds on Southern California this week, but the San Diego area is expected to see just a fraction of that moisture, forecasters said Sunday.

+A man threw rocks at vehicles on Interstate 5 near Imperial Beach Sunday, and threatened police with a pickaxe as he ran into a riverbed.

 San Diego Sen. Toni Atkins will make history Wednesday when she becomes the first woman and first lesbian to hold the California Senate's top job.